-Audit Committee.
-Mses.
-Besemer and Nelson, and Mr. Orfao, currently serve on the audit committee, which is chaired by Ms. Nelson.
-Our board of directors has determined that each of Mses.
-Besemer and Nelson is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Securities Exchange Act of 1934, as amended, and the applicable NASDAQ Stock Market rules, and before the expiration of the phase-in period applicable to initial public offerings under the applicable NASDAQ Stock Market rules, all members of our audit committee will be "independent" for audit committee purposes.
+Audit Committee. currently serve on the audit committee, which is chaired by .
+Our board of directors has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Securities Exchange Act of 1934, as amended, and the applicable NASDAQ Stock Market rules.
 Each member of the audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ Stock Market.
-Our board of directors has designated Ms. Nelson as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+Our board of directors has designated as an "audit committee financial expert," as defined under the applicable rules of the SEC.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as our critical accounting policies and practices; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K;
+- · appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as our critical accounting policies and practices; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K;

-- monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related party transactions for potential conflicts of interest and approving all such transactions; and - reviewing quarterly earnings releases and scripts.
+- monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - · reviewing all related party transactions for potential conflicts of interest and approving all such transactions; and - · reviewing quarterly earnings releases and scripts.

-Compensation Committee.
-Ms. Besemer and Messrs.
-Kumit and Orfao currently serve on the compensation committee, which is chaired by Ms. Besemer.
+Compensation Committee. currently serve on the compensation committee, which is chaired by .
 Our board of directors has determined that each member of the compensation committee is "independent" as that term is defined in the applicable SEC and NASDAQ Stock Market rules.
 The compensation committee's responsibilities include:

-- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining the compensation of our Chief Executive Officer; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with the board of directors corporate succession plans for our Chief Executive Officer and other key officers.
+- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining the compensation of our Chief Executive Officer; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation philosophy and policy; - · overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with the board of directors corporate succession plans for our Chief Executive Officer and other key officers.

-Nominating and Corporate Governance Committee.
-Mses.
-Besemer and Nelson, and Mr. Breyer currently serve on the nominating and corporate governance committee, which is chaired by Mr. Breyer.
+Nominating and Corporate Governance Committee. currently serve on the nominating and corporate governance committee, which is chaired by .
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as that term is defined in the applicable SEC and NASDAQ Stock Market rules.
 The nominating and corporate governance committee's responsibilities include: